theoccasionoctopus/theoccasionoctopus-server/docs/hosting/ubuntu-focal.md

     cd /bin

 Then go to https://getcomposer.org/download/ and copy and paste the script commands from there.

+### Create User and group

+Add a user for us to use.
+Set a random password.
+You don't need to note it anywhere:

+    adduser occ_oct

+Set up a group:

+    groupadd occ_oct_and_www
+    usermod -a -G occ_oct_and_www www-data
+    usermod -a -G occ_oct_and_www occ_oct

 ### Get the app

 Check out the source code: